 - New: creating a new model for algae, applying phytoplankton model.

-- Alex Elliott is modelling reservoir
+- Alex Elliott is modelling algae in reservoirs

 - Climate Change: how is CC affecting water quality?

 - Conclusion and main research questions:

 - Focus on the Thames is a key part of the MaRIUS project, but MaRIUS aims to focus on the national scale